AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 ### Paragraph {#paragraph}

-Paragraph fields capture additional alphanumeric information, similar to the Description field.
+Paragraph fields capture additional alphanumeric information about a record, similar to the Description field.
 The content of a paragraph field can have up to 1,000 characters.

 1. Start creating a field as described in the section [Create fields from scratch](#create-fields-from-scratch) in this article, then select the **Paragraph** field type.